greim/ng-falcor/recipes.md

 ## Detail Page

 A detail page could be a user profile page for example.
-It would typically have a userstade identifier (taken from the URL) used to lookup the item in question.
+It would typically have a userstate identifier (taken from the URL) used to lookup the item in question.
 We'll explore these scenarios:

 ```